I may get commissions for purchases made through links in this post (at no extra cost to you).

 Since they managed to gather the top homesteading YouTubers out there, Abundance Plus has hundreds of ad-free videos available.
 With the large backlog of videos and daily vlogs getting added, you won’t run out of videos to watch.

 Censorship is something that’s affecting a lot of content creators lately, and homesteaders aren’t excluded.
-You may be thinking that censorship may be limited to butchering livestock, but it’s quickly expanding to other videos such as showing a calf birth.
+You may be thinking that censorship may be limited to butchering livestock, but it’s quickly expanding to other videos such as showing a calf’s birth.

-Because of this, Abundance Plus offers uncensored videos (including livestock butchering) as resources for homesteaders to learn.
-However, if you aren’t interested in the more graphic livestock harvesting videos, you can easily avoid them.
-These videos are usually accompanied with “uncensored” in all caps in the video title.
+Because of this, Abundance Plus offers uncensored videos (including livestock harvesting) as resources for homesteaders to learn.
+However, if you aren’t interested in the more graphic videos, you can easily avoid them.
+These videos are usually accompanied by a note with “uncensored” in all caps in the video title.

 To see more about Justin’s experience with video censorship, check out the video below.

 Lastly, SO much investment is going into this app, in both time and money.
 Seriously, you can really tell how much Justin and the homesteading community care about creating a quality place for homesteaders to share their experiences.

-They’re also constantly adding new creators, features, and improvements to the app (at this time of writing, they just launched a community section, which they accurately described as “Facebook, but without Facebook”).
+They’re also constantly adding new creators, features, and improvements to the app.
+At this time of writing, they just launched a community, which they accurately described as “Facebook, but without Facebook”.
+They’ve also started a marketplace for homesteaders to buy and sell their goods.

 Now, it’s time to discuss the cons.